 The Reserve at Duxbury is a 40B homeownership development from Juliano Enterprises Developers, located at the intersection of Enterprise and Careswell Streets, just off Route 3A.
 There will be a total of 20 units in 10 duplex buildings in the development, with five of the units affordable to households earning at or below 80% AMI.
-As of June 17, 2013, three of the affordable units have been sold and are occupied.
-The developer anticipates that the remaining two affordable units, which are under agreement, to close by the end of 2013.
+All of the affordable units have been sold and are occupied.
 According to data from the Town of Duxbury Assessing database, a three-bedroom affordable unit at the Reserve sold for \$185,000 in August 2012.
 None of the affordable units at the Reserve at Duxbury are listed on the most current SHI for the Town (Building Inspector, 2013) (Town of Duxbury Assessing Database).